-The ISS/IEP is the roadmap to a NextGen participants' success.
-Participants develop ISS, in cooperation with case manager to ensure that goals set are realistic and attainable.
-While not all participant's career goals can be addressed by service provider, efforts are still made to assist youth attain their goals.
+The Individual Serivice Strategy (ISS) is the roadmap to participants' success through NextGen services.
+Participants develop ISS, in cooperation with a case manager to ensure that goals set are realistic and attainable.
+While not all participant's career goals can be addressed by the service provider, efforts are still made to assist youth attain their goals.
 This is done through creative partnerships, where applicable.
 All NextGen service providers are required to provide access to all program elements while enrolled in the program.
 These services can be administer, all or in part to assist youth reach their goals.
 Local area policy requires quarterly review of all actively enrolled NextGen participants ISS by case manager and participant.
 All changes are documented in anew ISS and uploaded into NCWorks Online.